A deep learning approach to clustering visual arts: Results

 The results obtained are shown in Fig.~\ref{fig:ablation}.
 They point out that none of the networks is able to achieve excellent results on WikiArt.
-However, it should be noted that this is a 8-class classification task, the random baseline of which is much lower.
+However, it should be noted that this is an 8-class classification task, the random baseline of which is much lower.
 Furthermore, we have not implemented any other strategies to push these findings further, as this was not the main focus of our study.
 The learning curves show that ResNet50 tends to severely overfit the dataset very soon; while a slightly better behavior is shown by VGG16 and DenseNet121, with the latter performing better than the former.
+The lower number of parameters of DenseNet121 compared to the other two models makes it less prone to overfitting when fine-tuned on a dataset, WikiArt, which is significantly smaller than ImageNet.
 All in all, also considering that DenseNet121 is smaller in size and faster than the other two models, we preferred to use this network.

 Finally, it is worth noting that fine-tuning was only used to help better assess network behavior on these data, but in our final model we only used DenseNet121 in an unsupervised way.